 Psychiatrist Darold Treffert, who specializes in savant syndrome, believes that Wiltshire is able to tap into excess reserves of creativity through unique wiring between the left and right brain.

-The study, “The Corpus Callosum of Albert Einstein’s Brain: Another Clue to His High Intelligence” was published in the journal Brain.
-It showed that the genius’ left and right brain hemispheres were unusually connected.
+The study, “The Corpus Callosum of Albert Einstein’s Brain: Another Clue to His High Intelligence”, which was published in the journal Brain, showed that the genius’ left and right brain hemispheres were unusually connected.

 Studies have shown that the more different parts of the brain interact and connect with each other, the more likely it will be that that person has a higher IQ and is more creative.
-This makes perfect sense.
-People who are classified as geniuses, in IQ or creativity, usually have a wide variety of interests and are more curious.
+This makes perfect sense, since people who are classified as geniuses, in IQ or creativity, usually have a wide variety of interests and are more curious.

 Members of Mensa, also known as the “high IQ organization”, also have a wide variety of interests, in subjects like literature, science, language and the arts.
 The qualification for membership is that you must score in the top 2% of the population on their standardized intelligence test.
 There are more than 100,000 members worldwide and range in age from 2 to 102. (yes, there is a 2 year old mensa member!)